JulianNicholls/React-Native-Course/README.md

   uses `Result(s)`

 * The filtering in my foodie app is a lot more complicated than Stephen's.
-  In the UK, the Yelp API frequently returns a lot less information, including an empty or missing `price` field.
+  In the UK, the Yelp API frequently returns much less information, including an empty or missing `price` field.

   As a consequence of the previous, in addition to the lists with the three